 James Najarian is Associate Professor of English at Boston College, where he edits the scholarly journal Religion and the Arts.
 He is the author of Victorian Keats (Palgrave Macmillan, 2003) and many articles on nineteenth-century British literature.
 He is presently working on a study of the idea of the ‘minor poet’ in the nineteenth century.
 He is a recent winner of the Meringoff Prize and the Frost Farm Prize in Metrical Poetry.

-Rebecca Rainof specializes in Victorian and Modernist literature.
-Her interests include Victorian visual culture, religion and literature, narrative theory, gender studies, and memoir writing.
-She is the author of The Victorian Novel of Adulthood: Plot and Purgatory in Fictions of Maturity and is working on a second book, tentatively titled Van Gogh and the Victorians.
-She teaches at Catholic University and Princeton University.
+Rebecca Rainof is Associate Professor of English at the Catholic University of America and Associate Research Scholar at Princeton University.
+She specializes in Victorian and Modernist literature, with interests in the relationship between visual art and literature, religious studies, narrative theory, gender studies, and memoir writing.
+She is the author of The Victorian Novel of Adulthood: Plot and Purgatory in Fictions of Maturity and is working on a second book, currently titled Van Gogh and the Victorians.

 Meg Tyler was the 2016 Fulbright Professor of Anglophone Irish Writing at Queen’s University in Belfast.
 She teaches Humanities at Boston University where she also directs a poetry series and chairs the Institute for the Study of Irish Culture.
 Her book on Seamus Heaney, A Singing Contest, was published by Routledge in their series, Major Literary Authors.
 Her poetry chapbook, Poor Earth, came out from Finishing Line Press in 2014.
 Her poems and prose have appeared in Agni, Literary Imagination, Kenyon Review, Harvard Review, Irish Review and other journals.
 A chapter on Heaney’s last two volumes appears this Fall in “The Soul Exceeds Its Circumstances”: The Later Poetry of Seamus Heaney, edited by Eugene O’Brien (Notre Dame University Press, 2016).